NikitaChoudhury/Music-Player-with-JavaScript/README.md

 This Music Player is built using HTML,CSS and JavaScript.

 The layout changes with each song.
-The Layout Design of Music Player.
+The Layout Design of Music Player: